 - Full time for graduate students for all semesters is 9 or more credit hours; half-time is 5-8 and less-than-half-time is 4 credit hours or less.

 - If you have a GPA of 3.0 or higher, you may overload up to 21 credit hours without advisor approval.
-You may call our office at 970-351-2231 to request the overload.
-Anything over 21 hours will require advisor approval.
+Sign and submit the Undergraduate Credit Overload Permit to the Office of the Registrar, 3002 Carter Hall or fax to 970-351-1870.

 - If you have a GPA lower than 3.0, you may overload only with the signature of your academic advisor and the School Director or Chair.
 The signed Undergraduate Credit Overload Permit must be submitted to the Registrar's Office, 3002 Carter Hall or fax to 970-351-1870.